Cyber-attacks on healthcare organisations are on the rise. The question is – why?

 Fraudsters use information like insurance documents, medical diplomas, doctor licenses, and DEA licenses to steal doctors’ identities.
 They then submit bogus claims to the NHS or a private medical provider/private insurer for high-end surgeries.

-By breaching the corporate network of a healthcare organization cybercriminals hope to find administrative paperwork that could be used as backup to provide proof of a forged doctor’s identity.
+By breaching the corporate network of a healthcare organisation cybercriminals hope to find administrative paperwork that could be used as backup to provide proof of a forged doctor’s identity.

-The data is sold to an intermediary who specializes in medical identity theft.
+The data is sold to an intermediary who specialises in medical identity theft.

 The going price for physician identity information is roughly $500 USD per listing.

 A hacker would need to make multiple sales in order to see a significant return.

 Carbon Black also found an array of other patient information types readily available.
 For as little as $10 USD, there are fake prescriptions, medicine labels, sales receipts, and stolen healthcare cards that could be used to falsify backup for a medial claim, or obtain prescription drugs illegally.

 Researchers also saw listings for stolen (private) health insurance information which could be used to make fake claims at the victim’s expense.

 The idea of any unqualified person posing as a physician is pretty frightening.